Talk Like A Pirate Day

 Arguably the most famous aspect of any pirate has to be their unmistakable dialect.
 A good way to involve the entire class and get them engaged is to encourage them to talk in a pirate dialect and accent.

 Here’s a very good video explaining how to talk like a pirate.

 A big piece of a pirates legacy is the songs (or shanties as they are more commonly know) which were created during the long voyages that they undertook throughout their entire lives.

 Here are just a few selections of some of our personal favourites:

 The Golden Age of Piracy was in the 17th and 18th century and during this time it is said that there were more than 5000 pirates at sea.
 The truth behind their history is somewhat scrambled and uncertain however numerous films and TV shows have been made to try and re-create as well as re-imagine what some of their voyages were like.

-Have a look below at a list of some of our personal favourites which we’re sure will help kids engage with this topic even more.
+Have a look below at a list of some of my personal favourites which we’re sure will help kids engage with this topic even more.

 As an added twist, why not try and get the kids to re-enact some of their favourite scenes, give the children time to practice their pirate accent.

 Arts and Crafts